teslasmoustache/isitgonnarain/README.md

 isitgonnarain
 =============

-like a weather app, but more useful
+like a weather app, but more rude.
+And honest.